Urology procedures

 Before undergoing PCNL, patients will have a pre-operative consultation with a urologist to discuss the procedure and potential risks.
 Tests, such as blood work and imaging scans (ultrasound, CT, or X-rays), will be carried out to assess the size, number, and location of the stones.

 Patients are usually asked to fast for several hours before surgery.
 It is important to inform the surgical team of any medications being taken, particularly blood thinners or anti-inflammatory drugs, as these may need to be stopped before the procedure to reduce the risk of bleeding.
+Patients with underlying health conditions, such as heart disease or diabetes, may require additional assessments to ensure that they are fit for surgery.

-What does the procedure involve?
+What does the kidney stone removal surgery involve?

 In some cases, a flexible tube called a stent may be placed in the ureter (the tube connecting the kidney to the bladder) to help urine drain properly after the procedure.
 A drainage tube, called a nephrostomy tube, may also be left in place temporarily to allow fluid to drain from the kidney.

-The procedure usually takes between 1 and 3 hours, depending on the size and complexity of the stones.
+Kidney stone removal surgery usually takes between 1 and 3 hours, depending on the size and complexity of the stones.

 What are the potential risks and complications?